Breast cancer tried to take down my mom, and I learned a few things about my own life through her diagnosis and treatment.

 I’ve often wondered about my grandmother’s mental health and state of happiness.
 Did she truly enjoy her life?
 Was she happy?
 Fulfilled?
 Did she love life so much that when she got the diagnosis for impending death, did she say, ‘OK, I can accept that – I have had a great life’?
 Or, did she throw a fit and throw things against the wall?
 Or, did she simply get that far away look?
 Maybe it was a combination – or none of the above.
 I’ll never know how she felt when she learned she would die.

 Over the years I’ve asked other family members about Grandma Margaret’s state of mind – the state of her happiness.
 I don’t feel she loved life as much as she could have.

-That makes me sad for her, and I believe it played some kind of role in my psyche when I would make a decision decades later: live life how I really want to live it and wear huge smiles – or give in and settle and wear that far away look.
+That makes me sad for her, and I believe it played some kind of role in my psyche when I would make a decision decades later between two choices: live life how I really want to live it and wear authentic huge smiles, or give in and settle and wear that far away look.

 For years, I gave in and settled.
 I wore that melancholy look.
 I was depressed over how things had gone for me.
 Not enough material success, not enough prestige – after all – don’t you know who I am?

 When my life wasn’t working out how I wanted it to work out, I became resentful.
 And it was like a cancer that grew all over my soul.

 Eventually, I discovered I could give my petty trials and challenges to the Spirit of the Universe, and not worry.
 I practiced letting it all go to God, and I found out when I do, I always gain more than I ever knew was possible to receive.
 Ironically, that’s when my monetary and career successes increased.
 And that was followed by even more irony: the realization none of that crap matters in the least.
 Today happens to be the one-year anniversary of my unemployment.